MarvinTeichmann/MultiNet/README.md

 1. Clone this repository: `https://github.com/MarvinTeichmann/MultiNet.git`
 2. Initialize all submodules: `git submodule update --init --recursive`
-3. 'cd submodules/KittiBox/submodules/utils/ && make to build cython code
+3. `cd submodules/KittiBox/submodules/utils/ && make` to build cython code
 4. [Optional] Download Kitti Road Data:
     1. Retrieve kitti data url here: [http://www.cvlibs.net/download.php?file=data_road.zip](http://www.cvlibs.net/download.php?file=data_road.zip)
     2. Call `python download_data.py --kitti_url URL_YOU_RETRIEVED`
 5. [Optional] Run `cd submodules/KittiBox/submodules/KittiObjective2/ && make` to build the Kitti evaluation code (see [submodules/KittiBox/submodules/KittiObjective2/README.md](https://github.com/MarvinTeichmann/KittiBox/blob/1073ab1ef6c53adc78c5340f42ce3468797d50b4/submodules/KittiObjective2/README.md) for more information)

 Running the model using `demo.py` only requires you to perform step 1-3.
 Step 4 and 5 is only required if you want to train your own model using `train.py`.
-Also note, that I recommend using `download_data.py` instead of downloading the data yourself.
+Note that I recommend using `download_data.py` instead of downloading the data yourself.
 The script will also extract and prepare the data.
 See Section [Manage data storage](README.md#manage-data-storage) if you like to control where the data is stored.

 ##### To update MultiNet do: